sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 Aaron: I'd prefer a lang feature rather than library.
 At the end of the day we want an integral value.
 What does the conversion function look like as an integral you want to pass off to somewhere else.
 If people want to have compat code between C and C++ they are going to use macros.
 The unsigned bit_int is going to trip up so many people.
 I see it useful to have it as a library, but we won't have the generality with a C type.

-JeanHyde: We need both.
+JeanHeyd: We need both.
 If I'm on a embedded device and I need 128 bits and my vendor stops 64 but I need something bigger and larger.
 This would allow me to exceed what my vendor decides is a max limit.
 You saw it when you got the push back when you made `std::int_least_128`.
 They don't want to do it, implementation is complicated.
 If its a class type then its a library author's problem and lets you exceed the boundaries of what the vendor wants.
 I think we should look into what both need.
 But I think a fundamental type would be the best for compat.

 CJ: We should not do both, we should do the compiler option.
 There is no way to make a C++ type work with a C type.
 We want to make ___ code.
 If you do it library, you won't be able to optimize your type.
 If you want it to be a language feature.
 That would a huge cost that would be a different type in library.
 The fact of the matter is that _BitInt as it is in C is supported by two compilers.
 We did look into C++ library compat and deduction, and its going to be a pain in terms of wording, most of the implementation has been done.
 To the argument to leverage this in format doesn't matter if its lang or lib feature.
 We want to be able to add these numbers in your preprocessor?